Everything is in perpetual movement.

 Along its pathways there is always a fullness

-of pilgrims, but only the void remains
+of pilgrims, but only the void remains,

-like an invisible guide, coordinates
+an invisible guide, coordinates

-of the indifference that marks
+of an indifference that marks

 no position at all.